IDMisal/dropbox-app/README.md

 # Welcome to My Dropbox
 ***
 ## Demo
-You can check out the demo of this Instagram clone [here](https://insta-cloner.vercel.app/).
+You can check out the demo of this Dropbox clone [here](https://my-dropbox-app.vercel.app/).

 ## Task
 Development of a serverless file synchronization application using ReactJS and Firebase that allows users to authenticate, upload files, and manage folders.
 The application should feature modern file sharing and storage functionalities.